ypinhsuan/tp/docs/UserGuide.md

 #### Finding class by name : `find-class`

-If you would like to find classes that contain any of the given keywords in their name, make use of this command.
+If you would like to find classes that contain any of the given keywords in their name, you can make use of this command.

 **Format**: `find-class KEYWORD [MORE_KEYWORDS]`